go-programmer/codechallenge/README.md

 Improve your understanding by trying to answer `Why was it done this way?`.
 Review.
 Realize.
 Refactor.
 Re-engineer.

+##### Estimate The Complexity, If Not Provided:
+The time limit set for online tests is usually from 1 to 10 seconds.
+We can therefore estimate the expected complexity.
+During contests, we are often given a limit on the size of data, and therefore we can guess the time complexity within which the task should be solved.
+This is usually a great convenience because we can look for a solution that works in a specific complexity instead of worrying about a faster solution.
+For example, if:
+• n <= 1 000 000, the expected time complexity is O(n) or O(nlogn),
+• n <= 10 000, the expected time complexity is O(n^2),
+• n <= 500, the expected time complexity is O(n^3).
+Of course, these limits are not precise.
+They are just approximations, and will vary depending on the specific task.

 # Folders
 `resource` folder contains learning materials.